cognicores/tellerio-privacy/index.md

 ## 4. International Data Transfers

-Our backend infrastructure may process data on servers located outside your country of residence.
+Our backend infrastructure processes data on servers located within the European Union.

 Where required, we implement appropriate safeguards consistent with: